Bad Boy Records: Resurgence

 In 2005, the company formed a joint venture with Warner Music Group (WMG).
 This saw WMG become the worldwide distributor of the company’s back catalog of classic hits, and take 50% equity in Bad Boy Entertainment.
 Combs, however, retained joint control over the label and could buy back his equity stake at a later date.

 Bad Boy would also see its fortunes improve in 2005, with the success of releases from new signees: Cassie and Yung Joc (both of whom would score top-five singles/debut albums).
-Also in 2006, Bad Boy hit paydirt with Making the Band 3s Danity Kane, whose debut album topped the charts at number one (the label's first chart-topping album since the Bad Boys II soundtrack three years prior), and spun off a top-five singles.
-Their second album, Welcome to the Dollhouse, also debuted at number one, and contained the group's second top-ten single, "Damaged".
+Also in 2006, Bad Boy hit pay dirt with Making the Band 3s Danity Kane, whose debut album topped the charts at number one (the label's first chart-topping album since the Bad Boys II soundtrack three years prior), and spun off a top-five singles.
+Its second album, Welcome to the Dollhouse, also debuted at number one, and contained the group's second top-ten single, "Damaged".
 Diddy also signed Day26 and Donnie Klang to the label.

-However, by 2009, Combs had dissolved Danity Kane, terminating Aubrey O'Day's, D. Woods's, Shannon Bex's and Aundrea Fimbres's contracts.
-Dawn Richard remained signed working as solo artist and songwriter for Bad Boy.
-In March 2009, it was reported that Richard and Combs were assembling a new girl group but later formed Diddy – Dirty Money, composed of Combs, Richard and a singer-songwriter named Kalenna Harper.
-In April 2009, Bad Boy also signed Red Cafe.
+By 2009, Combs dissolved Danity Kane, terminating Aubrey O'Day's, D. Woods's, Shannon Bex's and Aundrea Fimbres's contracts.
+Dawn Richard remained a Bad Boy solo artist and songwriter.
+In March 2009, it was reported that Richard and Combs were assembling a new girl group but later formed Diddy – Dirty Money, composed of Combs, Richard, and the singer-songwriter Kalenna Harper.
+In April 2009, Bad Boy signed Red Cafe.

-In September 2009, it was announced that Combs would be leaving WMG, inking a new deal with Universal's Interscope Records.
-Under the terms of the new deal, Combs rebooted the Bad Boy name and trademark, to be operated through Interscope.
-The previous Bad Boy catalog and roster, however, remains under the control of Warner.
+In September 2009, it was announced that Combs would leave WMG, inking a new deal with Universal's Interscope Records.
+Under the terms of the deal, Combs rebooted the Bad Boy name and trademark, to be operated by Interscope, while the previous Bad Boy catalog and roster remained under Warner's control.